assocworks/purcosa-docs/docs/tenderboxes/creating-a-tenderbox.md

 2. Enter a name for this requirement.

 3. On the right hand side of the screen, configure the fields to be included for this requirement.
-See [Field Types & Options](./creating-a-tenderbox.md#field-types--options) for more information.
+See [Field Types and Options](./creating-a-tenderbox.md#field-types-and-options) for more information.

     1. Select the field type for this field and configure any additional settings the field type provides.